Singampunari: By Road

-Singampunari is about 47 km from Madurai, 58 km from Dindigul, 216 km from Coimbatore, 65 km from Tiruchi, 50 km from Karaikudi, 8 km from Nellukundupatti and 7 km from Kottampatti, which lies along the Madurai-Chennai highways.
-It also lies on the Coimbatore-Palani - Karaikudi - Devakottai route.
+Singampunari is about 44 km from Karaikudi, 61 km from Dindigul, 62 km from Madurai, 65 km from Tiruchi, 216 km from Coimbatore, 8 km from Nellukundupatti and 7 km from Kottampatti, which lies along the Madurai-Chennai highways.
+It also lies on the Coimbatore - Palani - Karaikudi - Dindigul route.
 So, all the buses from Coimbatore to Chettinad region via Palani stop in Singampunari.

 Education

 There are Government elementary schools, middle schools, high schools, and one boys higher secondary school and a girls higher secondary school (Rani Mathurambal Rajayee Memorial govt. girls higher secondary school) with the strength of nearly 1500 pupils each.
 There are also five private English medium schools (Annai Velankanni Matric.
 Hr.
 Sec.
 School, Parivallal Matric.
 Hr.
 Sec.
 School, Venkateshwara Matric.
 Hr.
 Sec.
 School, S.S.
 Matriculation School and Karyonz School).
 One Teachers Training Institute (Madhavan Teacher Training Institute) is also available.